-In response to the growing need for storm water quality protection, the Environmental Protection Agency (EPA) developed a phased storm water control program: Phase I targeting large Municipal Separate Storm Sewer System (MS4) operators and Phase II targeting approximately 5,000 small to medium-sized MS4 operators and as many as 200,000 construction sites (1 to 5 acres).
-Several communities within the Macatawa Watershed are designated as a small to medium-sized MS4 and must complete the Storm Water Phase II NPDES requirements to comply with the Stormwater Phase II EPA Final Rule.
-These size designations were based on the 2000 Census Urbanized Area Map.
+In response to the need for stormwater quality protection, the Environmental Protection Agency (EPA) developed a phased stormwater control program in the 1990s.
+Phase I targets large Municipal Separate Storm Sewer System (MS4) operators.
+Phase II targets about 5,000 small to medium-sized MS4 operators and construction sites (1 to 5 acres).
+In total, these communities represent about 4% of the land area of the United States and 80% of the population.

 The EPA regulates stormwater discharges through its National Pollutant Discharge Elimination System (NPDES).
 The NPDES provides guidance to municipalities and state and federal permitting authorities on how to meet stormwater pollution control goals as flexibly and cost-effectively as possible.
 In Michigan, the state permitting authority is the Michigan Department of Environmental Quality.